Terms and Conditions

 1. Motorbike Transport Method

+The transport method will be detailed in the SMP.
 Read Article Motorbike Transport Method.
 There are FOUR possible motorbike transport methods:

-1. OBO's specialised steel stillages;
+1. OBO's specialised Motorbike Transport Stillages (MTS);

-3. group pallets; or
+3. individual pallets; or

 4. lashed directly to shipping container's lashing points.